Replacing your mattress can be expensive, so a mattress topper is an effective way to revitalize or change the style of

-In reality, considering the wide range of material types, additional layers, and variation of manufacturing between countries and companies, it’s hard to predict exactly how a mattress topper will feel.
+In reality, considering the wide range of material types, additional layers, and variation in manufacturing between countries and companies, it’s hard to predict exactly how a mattress topper will feel.

-So it’s worth asking in advance if the company can offer advice based on your size and needs.
-Also ask if you can try one in a store, and if they have a reasonable returns policy.
+It’s worth asking in advance if the company can offer advice based on your size and needs.
+Also ask if you can try one in a store and if they have a reasonable returns policy.

 At the opposite end of the material spectrum is the natural material of wool.
 It can be fairly expensive too, depending on the animals used, the manufacturing process, and cover materials.

 - A naturally soft and comfortable material.

 - Durable, often lasting for many years.

 - Ideal for allergy sufferers who may have problems with synthetic materials.

 - Bed bugs and mites generally stay away from wool.